adityasharma2020/COVID-19-data-analysis-blog-post/Readme.md

 in this blog post i tried to analysis the covid-19 data with the help of data science so lets get jump into it .

 # source of the dataset :
-their are lots of data sources regarding COVID-19  on internet .One of the most widely and trusted dataset today is one provided by john hopkins university centre or systems science and engineering [JHU CSSE](https://github.com/CSSEGISandData/COVID-19)
+their are lots of data sources regarding COVID-19  on internet .One of the most widely and trusted dataset today is one provided by john hopkins university centre of systems science and engineering [JHU CSSE](https://github.com/CSSEGISandData/COVID-19)

 the seperate links to all csv files used in this blog:
 1. [time_series_covid19_confirmed_global.csv](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv)